 Although we had booked to stay 2 nights at St Pete's we decided to have dinner in the evening at Pass -a-Grille then head home to Florida Delight as it is only an hour and 30 minutes away and we had to be back in Davenport early the next day (as we had workmen coming to our villa to install solar panels for heating our pool).
 This also showed us that it would be easy to have a full day there and drive back rather than having to pay for a hotel if we don't want to next time.

-We visited last year and had a wonderful day at the Moot Aquarium followed by a trip out on the bay with the Sarasota Bay Explorers.
+We first visited Sarasota just for a day in 2016 on our way up the coast from Naples and had a wonderful day at the Moot Aquarium followed by a trip out on the bay with the Sarasota Bay Explorers.
 This boat trip was great fun on so many levels.
 Just being out on the boat gazing at the spectacular mansions lining the bay was an experience in itself but the amount of wildlife we got to see was fabulous.
 With many chances to see dolphins, pelicans and a variety of fish as we sailed along in the sunshine we found ourselves loving every minute of the trip.

 After enjoying being out on the water we headed into the town of Sarasota.
 Very impressed by the marina packed with million dollar boats which were a real sight.

-We were very happy with the dinner that we had in a very pretty little restaurant called Indigenous which was tucked away in the charming streets of the arts district of Sarasota and would we would definitely eat there another time when we return to Sarasota again.
+We were very happy with the dinner that we had in a very pretty little restaurant called Indigenous which was tucked away in the charming streets of the arts district of Sarasota.

 This area is a real treat and well worth a visit if you can tear yourselves away from the fun and excitement of Orlando for a day or two.